How Do You Remove Odor From Clothes

 How to do it:

-• Let the steam accumulate and fill the room for about 10–15 minutes.
+- Allow the steam to accumulate and fill the room for approximately 10–15 minutes.

 Bonus tip: For added freshness, use a handheld garment steamer.
 Add a few drops of lavender or eucalyptus essential oil to the water tank.
-This will not only help in odor elimination but also leave a pleasant fragrance on your clothes.
+This will not only help eliminate odors but also leave a pleasant fragrance on your clothes.

 Vodka Spray (The Instant Deodorizer)